Douglas A. Loy, PhD, University of Arizona

 Tetrazine Polymers for Hydrogen Storage

-The goals of the first year were to synthesize the bis(dimethylpyrazole)tetrazine monomer (1), prepare polymers from 1 based on nucleophilic displacement of the dimethylpyrazole groups, and begin to study the hydrogenation/dehydrogenation chemistry of the tetrazine ring system.
+The goals of the project were to synthesize the bis(dimethylpyrazole)tetrazine monomer (1), prepare polymers from 1 based on nucleophilic displacement of the dimethylpyrazole groups, and begin to study the hydrogenation/dehydrogenation chemistry of the tetrazine ring system.
 The solubility of tetrazines in different polymers was also evaluated to explore the possibility of hydrogen storage in solid solutions.
+If successful in demonstrating reversible hydrogen in the materials, more studies of its utility for hydrogen storage were to be conducted.
+What we discovered was a rich field of chemistry and materials based on the highly colored tetrazines with numerous potential applications, including self-developing photoresists, new classes of thermosets with color indicators, and more.

 The monomer was synthesized by condensing triaminoguanidine with 2,4-penatandione to the dihydrotetrazine followed by oxidation to the desired tetrazine 1 (scheme 1).
-The dihydrotetrazine was observed to oxidize to 1 upon standing in air.
+The dihydrotetrazine oxidized to 1 upon standing in air.
+Due to its extended conjugation, 1 was found to be a striking red hue (Figure 2), a characteristic typical for these heterocyclic molecules.

 Scheme 1.
 Synthesis of tetrazine monomer 1